Carlos Gutiérrez (Spanish footballer)

-Carlos Gutiérrez González (born 4 November 1991), also just known as Carlos, is a Spanish footballer as a central defender who plays for Japanese club Machida Zelvia.
+Carlos Gutiérrez González (born 4 November 1991), also just known as Carlos, is a Spanish footballer who plays as a central defender for Segunda Federación club Numancia.

 Football career

 Born in La Laguna, Canary Islands, Gutiérrez finished his graduation with local CD Tenerife's youth setup, and made his senior debuts with lowly CD Laguna de Tenerife in Tercera División.
 In July 2012 he joined UD Las Palmas Atlético, also in the fourth level.

 On 13 July 2014 Gutiérrez signed a new two-year deal with the Amarillos, being definitely promoted to the main squad in Segunda División.
 On 22 August, however, he was loaned to fellow league team CD Leganés.

 On 24 August 2014 v played his first match as a professional, replacing Sergio Postigo in the 78th minute of a 1–1 home draw against Deportivo Alavés.
 On 13 January 2016, after spending half of the campaign unregistered, he was loaned to Burgos CF until June.

 On 19 July 2016, Gutiérrez rescinded his contract, and signed a one-year deal with CD Numancia a day later.
 He scored his first professional goal on 3 December of the following year by netting the equalizer in a 3–2 away win against Real Valladolid.

 On 9 January 2020, Gutiérrez moved abroad and signed a contract with a Japanese club, Avispa Fukuoka.
+On 25 December 2021, he joined J2 League side Tochigi SC for the 2022 season.

-On 25 December 2021, Carlos Gutierrez joined to J2 club, Tochigi SC from 2022 season.
+On 25 December 2022, Gutiérrez officially signed a contract with FC Machida Zelvia also in the Japanese second tier for upcoming 2023 season.
+After a short spell at V-Varen Nagasaki, he returned to his home country on 27 January 2024, signing a short-term deal with SD Huesca in the second level.

-On 25 December 2022, Carlos Gutierrez officially signed a contract with J2 club, Machida Zelvia for upcoming 2023 season.
+On 25 July 2024, Gutiérrez signed with Zamora in the third-tier Primera Federación.